Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Data reduction

-After aperture photometry, \texttt{tessutils} detrends the extracted light curves per sector with an automated principal component analysis with up to even components to remove long-term trends in the data.
+After aperture photometry, \texttt{tessutils} detrends the extracted light curves per sector with an automated principal component analysis with up to seven components to remove long-term trends in the data.
 This is justified for the asteroseismic analysis of \bceph{} stars as we are interested in variability with periodicities of typically several hours for the individual modes.
 The normalised light curves were binned to the longest cadence of the TESS photometry, that is 30\,min.
-This guarantees a homogeneous treatment involving all TESS FFI data of the sample stars discovered from {\it Gaia}, while it leads to excellent agreement among the dominant frequencies detected in the TESS and {\it Gaia\/} DR3 light curves, as we will show below.
-We tested that relying on the higher-cadence TESS FFI data does not change the results for our \bceph\ population study.
+This guarantees a homogeneous treatment of all TESS FFI data of the sample stars detected by {\it Gaia}, while it leads to excellent agreement among the dominant frequencies detected in the TESS and {\it Gaia\/} DR3 light curves, as we will show below.
+We tested that restricting to the higher-cadence TESS FFI data does not change the results for our \bceph\ population study.
 Finally, the data of all sectors were stitched to a single long-term light curve per star.

-Despite the initial detrending of the light curves, we still noticed significant instrumental trends in many light curves.
-Therefore, we manually selected and removed parts of the light curve where instrumental effects were dominant.
-An example of such a light curve is shown in Fig. \ref{fig:example_detrending}.
-To remove the remaining non-astrophysical trends, we fitted and subtracted a second order polynomial to sections of the light curve separated by a gap in the data of at least three hours.
-In some cases, we manually selected the section to ensure a smooth detrending.
-Afterwards, we $\sigma$-clipped each section with a threshold of 5\,$\sigma$.
-Finally, in a handful of exceptional cases, an entire TESS sector was removed from the light curve due to excessive background flux or noise.
+However, despite the initial PCA detrending, we still noticed significant instrumental trends in many light curves.
+Therefore, we removed those parts of the light curves where instrumental effects were dominant and detrended the remaining light curve.
+The full description of the process and an example are given in Appendix \ref{app:photometry}.

-Out of our initial sample of \nGaia{} stars, \nlc{} have been observed by TESS and we were able to obtain time series photometry for all of them.
-The number of sectors in the light curves range from one to seven with a median of four visits by TESS over the current mission lifetime spanning about five years.